 1996 – Before there was a local animal shelter, Emil picked Luke out of eight puppies in a wire pen sitting outside the vet’s office.
 While his siblings frolicked, Luke moseyed over wagging his tail.
 Luke already had figured out that Emil was a good guy.
 The two were inseparable for 12 years.

 2000 – Although Luke was generally Mr. Congeniality, he took his responsibility of keeping wildlife out of our yard very seriously.
 A growl that started deep in his throat was most impressive.

 1997 – Although Luke was a friend to young and old, strangers were reluctant to get out of their vehicles until they were reassured it was safe to do so.
-Luke had very, very sharp, healthy teeth.
+Luke had very, very sharp and healthy teeth.

 2008 – Toward the end of his life, Luke needed a little help to get in Emil’s Gator.
 It was always Luke’s preferred mode of transportation and his ticket to lots of fun farm adventures.

 In the late 1980s, Cody gladly wore a red winter coat to please my mother-in-law, Geri, who dressed up as Santa.
 When she was away quilting, Cody would hop up in the lap of my father-in-law Pete, but abandon him as soon as Geri walked in the back door.